 County Health Rankings, a collaboration between the Robert Wood Johnson Foundation and the University of Wisconsin Population Institute, provides health rankings for over 3,000 counties in the United States.
 Through the analysis of multiple public health data sources, County Health Rankings provide a snapshot of the overall health of communities by taking into account the determinants of health (health factors) that impact health outcomes.
 Counties receive ranks for health outcomes (including mortality and morbidity) and health factors (including health behaviors, clinical care, social and economic factors and the physical environment).
 Those having the high ranks (e.g., 1 or 2) are estimated to be the "healthiest."
-Haralson County is ranked against the 159 counties in Georgia.
+Carroll, Haralson and Heard counties are ranked against the 159 counties in Georgia.